At some point in your life, you’re going to experience some sort of stomach upset.

-Fresh fruit is great, it’s healthy, nourishing and tasty but it can be a little difficult for the body to break down due to containing more nutrients and enzymes than the cooked variety.
+Fresh fruit is great!
+It’s healthy, nourishing, and tasty, but it can be a little difficult for the body to break down.

-Generally, you’ll want to peel the fruit first as the skin will often contain a lot of additional fiber that’s harder to break down.
-Simply boil them down on a low to medium heat.
-Your guts will thank you!
+Also, you’ll want to peel the fruit first, since the skin will often contain a lot of additional fiber that’s harder to break down.

-While being a stewed fruit, we wanted to highlight applesauce in particular since it’s a staple of the BRAT diet and for those suffering from an upset stomach.
+While being a cooked fruit, I wanted to highlight applesauce in particular since it’s a staple of the BRAT diet, and is great for you if you have an upset stomach.

-But perhaps you’re wondering why the staple is applesauce rather than mere apples?
+And maybe you’re wondering why it’s applesauce rather than just apples?

-This is because, as mentioned above, raw fruits contain more nutrients and enzymes that are harder to break down.
-With stewed fruits, you’re basically skipping a stage of digestion, which makes it easier on your digestive system.
+This is because, as mentioned above, raw fruits have more fiber and are harder to break down.
+But with cooked fruits, you’re making it a whole lot easier on your digestive system.

-Another low-FODMAP fruit, a superfood, and a staple of the BRAT diet, the humble banana is a great food to eat if you’re prone to suffering from an upset stomach.
+Another low-FODMAP fruit (depending on how they’re eaten), a superfood, and a staple of the BRAT diet, bananas are a great food to eat if you deal with Irritable Bowel Syndrome.

-These soothing and refreshing fruits are ideal to eat should you be experiencing stomach problems.
+These soothing and refreshing fruits are great to eat if you’re experiencing some stomach problems.
 They’re pretty easy for the stomach to digest and will also help with digestion itself since they’re packed with water (staying hydrated helps the digestion process.)

 Moreover, melons contain lots of Vitamin C that, according to this study, reduces the length of common colds in adults by 8% and 14% in children.

-A great base for soups and stews that will benefit you in all sorts of ways, we recommend stewing it with chicken breast for a filling and easy-on-the-gut treat.
+A great base for soups and stews that will benefit you in all sorts of ways, I recommend stewing it with chicken breast for a filling and easy-on-the-gut dinner.

 Easy to Digest Vegetables

-There are quite a number of hard to digest vegetables, so do your stomach a favor and pass on them and eat these easy to digest vegetables instead!
+There are quite a few hard to digest vegetables, so do your stomach a favor and pass them up for some easy to digest vegetables instead!